-LOCAL financing agreements must be recognized as long-term debt.
-They are also included in the district's Schedule of Long-Term Liabilities and Notes to the Financial Statements, recorded in, and paid from the Debt Service Fund.
-Districts should recognize the resources provided by the financing agreement by booking General Ledger Account 965 Other Financing Sources and expenditure account 530, equal to the amount of the financing agreement.
+LOCAL financing agreements must be recognized as long-term debt and reported in the district's Schedule of Long-Term Liabilities and Notes to the Financial Statements; recorded in, and paid from the Debt Service Fund.
+Districts should recognize the "revenue" or money provided by the financing agreement by booking General Ledger Account 965 Other Financing Sources and expenditure account 530, equal to the amount of the financing agreement.
 See sample journal entries in Chapter 7.

-A district who participates in the LOCAL program has the option to run all transactions through OST in lieu of receiving the proceeds themselves.
-In these cases, OST will retain the money, and the district will send the appropriate invoices to OST for payment out of the district's LOCAL proceeds.
-The District would still recognize the revenue using General Ledger Account 965 Other Financing Sources, with an offset to General Ledger Account 250 Cash with Fiscal Agent.
-Invoices, received by the district, approved for payment, and submitted to OST should be recorded with a debit to General Ledger Account 530 Expenditures and a credit to General Ledger Account 250 Cash with Fiscal Agent when OST pays the invoice.
+Districts who participate in the LOCAL program have the option to run all transactions through OST in lieu of receiving the proceeds themselves.
+In these cases, OST retains the money, and the district sends the appropriate invoices to OST for payment out of the district's LOCAL proceeds.
+In this case, districts would still recognize the revenue using General Ledger Account 965 Other Financing Sources, with an offset to General Ledger Account 250 Cash with Fiscal Agent.
+Invoices approved by the district for payment and submitted to OST should be recorded with a debit to General Ledger Account 530 Expenditures and a credit to General Ledger Account 250 Cash with Fiscal Agent when OST pays the invoice.
 See sample journal entries in Chapter 7.

 Per RCW 39.94.030, districts who have passed a voter-approved levy to issue general obligation bonds may take some of that bonding authority and issue contracts under the LOCAL program.
-The collected levies can be used to pay the district's obligations for any contracts issued under the LOCAL program in accordance with the laws.
+The collected levies can be used to pay the district's obligations for any contracts issued under the LOCAL program in accordance with the new laws.